Illia-Skladnik/User-Operations-Server/README.md

 ### User authentication:
 Authenticates the user using bcrypt.

-If you wanna try how authentication works, here are the passwords to chech the method:
+If you wanna try how authentication works, here are the passwords to check the method:

 Splinter: splinter123
 Donatello: donatello123